alexjbuck/NAVAIR-COI-Presentation/presentation.md

 Snowballs can fail.
 Not ideal when stuck on a ship for 6 months.

-There is no secret room of labellers.
+There is no secret room of data labellers.
 If possible, use post-flight support personnel or aircrew to label.^[Transcribe aircraft ICS as a first pass at labelling.]

 Sandboxed mission system that does not affect flight operations expedites in-aircraft test.^[e.g. Mighty Orion system on P-8A, vice no clear path for MH-60R.]